JanSnieg/ModelowanieFizyczne/README.md

 ### Physics, and maths

 All physics and maths are in 'update' methods and Particle2D::preparePositionVector().
-I'm preparing position for Verlet mathod in 3 steps:
+I'm preparing position for Verlet method in 3 steps:

 ```
 void Particle2D::preparePositionVector()